-- More Nastri d’Argento winners: Toni Servillo and Laura Morante topped the acting categories for their work in, respectively, The Consequences of Love and Love Is Eternal While It Lasts.
+- Other Nastri d’Argento winners include Best Actor Toni Servillo and Best Actress Laura Morante for, respectively, The Consequences of Love and Love Is Eternal While It Lasts.

 Gianni Amelio’s father-son drama The Keys to the House tops Italian Film Journalists’ Nastri d’Argento

 The winner of the National Union of Italian Film Journalists’ (Sindacato Nazionale Giornalisti Cinematografici Italiani) top award – the Best Director Nastro d’Argento (Silver Ribbon) – was Gianni Amelio for The Keys to the House / Le Chiavi di casa.
 (See further below the full list of this year’s Nastri d’Argento winners and a partial list of nominees.)

 The Keys to the House chronicles the challenges faced by a physically and mentally handicapped boy (Andrea Rossi) whose estranged father (Kim Rossi Stuart) is asked to accompany him to Berlin for medical tests.

 Family members hope that the two will finally be able to form an emotional bond that should help to alleviate the boy’s condition.
 While in Berlin, the father becomes acquainted with a woman (Charlotte Rampling) dealing with similar issues.